 Photo By Dierdre O'Brien

 Roan is a white pattern that leaves white hairs scattered throughout the coat.
 The amount of white varies seasonally, with the greatest expression in the spring when they start to shed and the least during the winter when it can at times be difficult to tell the horse is roan.
 Roan typically leaves the legs below the knee, mane, tail, and head solid colored.
 It also tends to leave a characteristic inverted V on the lower legs where the roan pattern stops and the solid legs begin.
-Roan is a simple dominant characteristic.
-The theory that roan is embryonic lethal when homozygous has been disproven by UC Davis's zygosity test, at least in the breeds they are testing.
+Roan is a simple dominant characteristic and there are now know to be several different alleles that produce class roan phenotypes.
+The theory that roan is embryonic lethal when homozygous has been disproven by UC Davis's zygosity test, at least with the mutations (alleles) for which they are testing.

 For more information Classic Roan in Horses